SparkWorksnet/sparkworksrest/docs/DataApi.md

 # **get_summary_by_uuid**
 > TheResourceSummaryDataAPIModel get_summary_by_uuid(uuid)

-Retrieve summary for a Resource by its UUID
+Retrieve the data summary for a single Resource

-A Spark Works Accounts authenticated common user is able to retrieve a Resource's summary by its UUID.
-An administrator is able to get any Resource's summary by its UUID.
+Retrieve a summary of the latest analytics calculated for a single Resource.
+The summary contains the latest calculated analytics for the Resource for the past 48 5minute, hour, day and month intervals.

 ### Example
 ```python